How to Avoid the Biggest Kitchen Mistakes

 Professional designers have all "been there done that" and are more than glad to share their advice on how to avoid the most common kitchen mistakes.

 Get a group of professional interior designers together and you expect them to have differing opinions.
-But the four pros I talked to about common kitchen-design mistakes, all shared the same concern: When you don't pay attention to good kitchen-design basics, there's trouble.
-Here they share with us what they think is the biggest error to avoid when you're planning or remodeling your own kitchen.
+But the pros I talked to about common kitchen design mistakes all shared the same concern: When you don't pay attention to good kitchen design basics, there's trouble.
+Here they share what they think are the biggest errors to avoid when planning or remodeling your own kitchen.